UBC-CIC/Student-Connect-App/docs/AuthenticationArchitecture.md

 <hr>

-## How to combine Cognito User pool with external IDP
+## How to combine Cognito User pool with SAML Identity Provider
-Since the setup for each external IDP is different, this document will just focus on the settings on AWS Cognito itself.
+We will be focusing on the following:
+ - How to create a SAML Identity Provider using OneLogin
+ - How to setup the Cognito User Pool with SAML Identity Provider
+ - How to configure the SAML Identity Provider to use the Cognito User Pool

 Once the deployment of the backend and frontend of this app is finished, please head to [**Cognito**](https://console.aws.amazon.com/cognito/home)